onap/doc/docs/release/repolist.rst

 Projects
 --------

 Documentation organized by the project delivering them.

 .. note::
-   When available these references should be changed to release artifacts
+   When available these references should be changed to release artifacts.

 .. toctree::